klabhub/mslurm/README.md

 The GUI depends on the findjobj tool (Yair Altman).
 Download it from the file exchange: https://nl.mathworks.com/matlabcentral/fileexchange/14317-findjobj-find-java-handles-of-matlab-graphic-objects and add it to your Matlab install on the client.

+## Usage
+See slurmExample.m in the mslurm directory for a commented example how to use the toolbox.